Training Facilities and Rotations

 Part of Grady Health System and among the largest public hospitals in the Southeast, Grady Memorial Hospital has 953 licensed beds.
 Annual patient service visits: 33,192 admissions, 333,546 outpatient visits, and 150,562 emergency room visits.
 Staffed by approximately 900 Emory medical faculty and 135 advanced practice providers; in addition, 376 Emory residents and fellows provide care at Grady under supervision of the faculty.
 Together, these Emory physicians provide about 80% of care at Grady, with the other 20% provided by Morehouse School of Medicine and Grady-employed physicians.

-The hospital has a regional perinatal center for high-risk mothers and babies, a neonatal intensive care unit, a diabetes center, a teen center, the Georgia Poison Center, a rape crisis center, a regional American Burn Association-accredited burn center, a sickle cell center, a comprehensive treatment program for HIV/AIDS, the only level I trauma center in all of northwest Georgia, a stroke center, and the Georgia Cancer Center for Excellence.
+The hospital has a regional perinatal center for high-risk mothers and babies, a neonatal intensive care unit, a diabetes center, a teen center, the Georgia Poison Center, a rape crisis center, a regional American Burn Association-accredited burn center, a sickle cell center, a comprehensive treatment program for HIV/AIDS, a premier Level I trauma center and surgical intensive care unit, a stroke and neuroiscience center, and the Georgia Cancer Center for Excellence.

 Located near the main Emory campus, the Atlanta VA Healthcare System has 363 authorized inpatient hospital beds, including 152 medical/surgical beds, 42 community living center beds, a 61-bed domiciliary, and 11 psychosocial residential rehabilitation beds.
 Annual patient totals: 6,694 admissions and more than 1.48 million outpatient service visits.
 Staffed by 314 Emory physicians, providing the majority of patient care.